Coats Marsh Weir

 • Check out the Project Updates tab below for project updates

-• Submit a question or comment through the Q & A tab below.
-The comment period will be open until Friday, January 26, 2024.
+• Submit a question through the Q & A tab below

-The Regional District of Nanaimo (RDN) is planning on removing the concrete weir in Coats Marsh Regional Park, in Electoral Area B on Gabriola Island in fall 2024.
+The Regional District of Nanaimo (RDN) is planning on removing the concrete weir in Coats Marsh Regional Park on Gabriola Island.

 The existing concrete weir in Coats Marsh does not meet provincial safety standards and requires removal or replacement.
 The RDN is planning to remove the weir from Coats Marsh while keeping the upstream beaver dam in place to preserve the majority of the wetland ecosystem in its present state.